Polynomials in categories with pullbacks: Polynomials in 2-categories

-\section{Polynomial 2-functors}
+\subsection{Polynomial 2-functors.}

-In this section we extend the above to the setting of 2-categories.
+In this section we extend the developments of Section \ref{sec:Poly-in-Cats} to the setting of 2-categories.
 Let $\ca K$ be a 2-category with pullbacks.
 Recall that when one speaks of pullbacks, or more generally any weighted limit in a 2-category, the universal property has a 2-dimensional aspect.
-That is, a square $S$ in $\ca K$ is by definition a pullback in $\ca K$ iff for all $X \in \ca K$, the square $\ca K(X,S)$ in $\CAT$ is a pullback in $\CAT$.
+That is, a square $S$ in $\ca K$ is by definition a pullback in $\ca K$ if and only if for all $X \in \ca K$, the square $\ca K(X,S)$ in $\CAT$ is a pullback in $\CAT$.
 On objects this is the usual universal property of a pullback as in ordinary category theory, and on arrows this is the ``2-dimensional aspect''.
-Recall also \cite{Kel82} that if $\ca K$ admits tensors with $[1]$, then the usual universal property implies this 2-dimensional aspect, but in the absence of tensors, one must verify the 2-dimensional aspect separately.
+Recall also \cite{Kelly-EnrichedCatsBook} that if $\ca K$ admits tensors with $[1]$, then the usual universal property implies this 2-dimensional aspect, but in the absence of tensors, one must verify the 2-dimensional aspect separately.

 Similarly when we speak of distributivity pullbacks in $\ca K$ we will also demand that these satisfy a 2-dimensional universal property.
 Let $g:Z \to A$ and $f:A \to B$ be in $\ca K$.
 We describe first the 2-category $\tn{PB}(f,g)$ of pullbacks around $(f,g)$.
-The underlying category of $\tn{PB}(f,g)$ is described as in definition(\ref{def:pb-around}).
+The underlying category of $\tn{PB}(f,g)$ is described as in Definition \ref{def:pb-around}.
 Let $(s,t)$ and $(s',t'):(p,q,r) \to (p',q',r')$ be morphisms in $\tn{PB}(f,g)$.
 Then a 2-cell between them consists of 2-cells $\sigma:s \to s'$ and $\tau:t \to t'$ of $\ca K$, such that $p'\sigma = 1_p$, $q\sigma = \tau q'$ and $1_r = r'\sigma$.
 Compositions for $\tn{PB}(f,g)$ are inherited from $\ca K$.
 One thus defines a \emph{distributivity pullback} around $(f,g)$ in $\ca K$ to be a terminal object of the 2-category $\tn{PB}(f,g)$.